 Due to a lack of adequate personnel, the British administration could not rule directly in Nigeria due to the vastness of the lands and the population of the people.
 If peradventure, an insurrection should occur, the British may not have the manpower to suppress it.

 The colonialists also did not understand the local languages spoken in Nigeria, as they varied from place to place.
 And there was a need to communicate to the people if their rule was going to be a success.
-Hence, the indirect rule, needing only a few interpreters to communicate with the rulers.
+Hence, the indirect rule, needed only a few interpreters to communicate with the rulers.

 Finally, a lack of finance and the need to preserve traditional institutions so as to gain the people’s favour were other reasons for indirect rule in Nigeria.
 In addition, it was easier to rule the people through these traditional institutions.